kingk8/SimpleTweet/README.md

-# Project 2 - *Simple Tweet Part 2*
+# Project 2 - *SimpleTweet Part 2*

-**Simple Tweet** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**SimpleTweet** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **6** hours spent in total